-The Chartered Institute of Trade Mark Attorneys ('the Company') is a Company incorporated by Royal Charter and is incorporated and domiciled in England.
+The Chartered Institute of Trade Mark Attorneys ('the Company') is a private company limited by guarantee and is incorporated and domiciled in England.
 The address of its registered office is 5th Floor, Outer Temple, 222-225 Strand, London WC2R 1BA.